 Rolawn turf comes in neat, consistent rolls and is ready to lay.
 It is important that you do not delay in unrolling the turf.
 Turf should be rolled out immediately but certainly within 24 hours (maximum) in the autumn/winter and 12 hours (maximum) in the spring/summer.
-To ensure that you are ready for the new turf, see Preparing for your new Rolawn turf.
+To ensure that you are ready for the new turf, see Preparing to lay turf.

 Tools needed for laying turf

-Only a few tools are actually needed: a wheelbarrow to carry the turf, a rake and a spade.
-In addition,you should have a garden hose or watering can (small areas only) for watering.
+Only a few tools are actually needed: a wheelbarrow to carry the turf, a rake, a long knife and some planks.
+In addition, you should have a garden hose or watering can (small areas only) for watering.

 Start laying the turves, preferably along a straight edge, butting closely end to end.
 Always unroll turf across a slope, not down it.